conestack/bdajax/README.rst

 Each behavior is bound to a JavaScript event.

-This package bundles required resources for the use of bdajax inside a ``repoze.bfg`` or ``zope`` application.
-It does NOT include the required server implementations. bdajax can be used with other Python or non-Python server backends too.
+This package bundles required resources for the use of bdajax inside a ``repoze.bfg/pyramid`` or ``zope`` application.
+It does NOT include the required server implementations. bdajax can be used with other Python or non-Python server backends too as long as action performing code is implemented and available through browser URL.

 Dispatching
 -----------